confluentinc/ksql/docs/tutorials/clickstream-docker.rst

 Load the Streaming Data to KSQL
 -------------------------------

 #.
-Launch the KSQL CLI in Client Server Mode.
+Launch the KSQL CLI

-    1. Start the CLI and point it to the server.

        .. code:: bash